Connor Hall (racing driver)

 Connor Greene Hall (born February 17, 1997) is an American professional stock car racing driver.
-He last competed full-time in the CARS Late Model Stock Tour, driving the No. 88 Chevrolet Camaro for JR Motorsports.
-He has previously competed in the NASCAR Craftsman Truck Series, ARCA Menards Series, as well as what is now the ARCA Menards Series East.
+He currently competes part-time in the NASCAR Craftsman Truck Series, driving the No. 4 Chevrolet Silverado RST for Niece Motorsports, and part-time in the ARCA Menards Series East, driving the No. 24 Chevrolet for SPS Racing.
+He has previously competed in the NASCAR Craftsman Truck Series, ARCA Menards Series, and the ARCA Menards Series West.
 Hall is the 2023 and 2024 NASCAR Advance Auto Parts Weekly Series National champion.

 Racing career

 Hall drove in three races for Marsh Racing in the NASCAR K&N Pro Series East in 2018.
 Driving their No. 31 Chevrolet, he earned a top-ten finish in his series debut at Langley.
 He then competed in the doubleheader races at South Boston, but crashed out in both.
 He finished eleventh in the first race and thirteenth in the second one.

 Hall made his debut in the ARCA Menards Series in 2019 at their season-opener at Daytona, driving Chad Bryant Racing's No. 22 car.
 It was his only scheduled start of the year, as the primary driver of that car for the season, Corey Heim, was only sixteen years old and ineligible to race at the track.
 It was also announced at that time that he would be returning to Marsh's No. 31 in the East Series for the New Smyrna season-opener in that series.
 Hall did end up running one more race later in the season, which came at Michigan when Bryant's team fielded a third car, the No. 7, for him.
 Hall finished in sixteenth due to vibrations in the car.

 For the 2020 ARCA season, Hall returned to CBR and drove the No. 22 for the second year in a row at Daytona.
 He had driven for the team along with teammates Jacob Heafner (in the No. 77) and Tom Hessert (in the No. 2) at the series' preseason testing at Daytona the prior month.
 With CBR's plans and driver lineup not set prior to the start of the season (their full-time driver Joe Graf Jr. moved to the Xfinity Series with SS-Green Light Racing and Heim left for Venturini Motorsports), Hall was entered in the Lucas Oil 200 Driven by General Tire at Daytona International Speedway, however, he would not race for the team in any other races that season.